cscart/docs/en/user_guide/addons/vendor_debt_payout/index.rst

 * When their debt reaches a certain limit.

-* When the vendor's balance is not enough to cover the vendor plan fee, and the time to pay the fee has come.
+* When the vendor's balance gets negative after a fee for the vendor plan has been taken from it.

   .. image:: img/fee_notification.png
       :align: center